-Below is key information about how school will be operating as we function as our new normal.
-You will find information about remote learning should your child need to isolate.
+Below is key information about how school will be operating as we function during remote learning.

-Please also follow the link to the safeguarding page where you will find resources to support our children returning to school.
+Please also follow the link to the safeguarding page where you will find resources to support our children during this time.

 If you have any questions or queries, please contact the school office.
 Admin@allsaints.calderdale.sch.uk